balokdecoy/readme-generator/README2.md

   ## Description

-  This is my application for Linux.
+  This is what my linux project does.

   ## Installation